One of the questions we are most commonly asked by new clients is ‘why are we not winning tenders?’

-At first glance, a lot of contract opportunities may seem a good fit, but it is important to investigate this further and ensure that you tick all the boxes.
+At first glance, a lot of government tender contract opportunities may seem a good fit, but it is important to investigate this further and ensure that you tick all the boxes.
 Contracting authorities request a certain set of standards for a reason – to exclude those companies who do not meet the threshold and to select a company that can deliver the product or service in the most economically advantageous way (meaning both price and quality is evaluated).

 Gaps in the bid writing process

 Once you have selected a suitable contract and satisfied yourself that you can successfully bid for the work, the next stage is demonstrating to the contracting authority that you are the best company for the job by writing a winning bid.

 It may seem obvious but writing a strong bid is the key to winning the tender!

 In our experience, there are a few areas in particular that lead to bidders missing out on full marks.
 Review these points on the tendering process to ensure success: